|Waco -February 2015 Feature Horse

 of the time, HPS has horses that would be suitable for a child's first horse.
 No horse can

-teach a child to ride and it is important to have an adult that can work with the child or he/she take riding lessons.
+teach a child to ride and it is important to have an adult who can work with the child or that the child takes riding

-spent their time lounging in the fields during recovery and will need reconditioning for muscle building.
-We
+horses have spent their time lounging in the fields during recovery and will need reconditioning for muscle building.

-seldom have a horse that will safely be able to carry a rider weighing over 165 pounds.
-Each generation
+We seldom have a horse that will safely be able to carry a rider weighing over 165 pounds.
+Each

 To be able to